NevilleAdrian/UturuAbiaNews/README.md

-Run the appplication with dotnet run
+Run the application with dotnet run